 How Tim Burton built a successful career.
 Explore key moments that defined the journey.

-Tim Burton is an acclaimed American filmmaker, artist, and producer, renowned for his contributions to gothic horror and dark fantasy films, thereby popularizing Goth culture within American cinema.
-His work has earned him an Emmy Award, a Golden Lion for Lifetime Achievement, and nominations for Academy Awards, Golden Globe Awards, and BAFTA Awards.
-He was also awarded the Order of Arts and Letters by the Culture Minister of France.
+Tim Burton is an American filmmaker and artist, known for his gothic horror and dark fantasy films, which popularized Goth culture in American cinema.
+He's received numerous accolades, including an Emmy Award and nominations for Academy Awards, Golden Globe Award, and BAFTA Awards.
+Burton was honored with the Golden Lion for Lifetime Achievement at the Venice International Film Festival in 2007 and received the Order of Arts and Letters by the Culture Minister of France in 2010.

-In 1981, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as The Fox and the Hound.
+In 1981, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as The Fox and the Hound at Walt Disney Productions.

-In 1982, Tim Burton made his first short, Vincent, a six-minute black-and-white stop motion film based on a poem written by Burton, with Vincent Price providing narration.
+In 1982, Tim Burton made his first short, Vincent, a six-minute black-and-white stop motion film based on a poem written by Burton.
+He also produced Hansel and Gretel, a Japanese-themed adaptation of the Brothers Grimm fairy tale for the Disney Channel.

 In 1982, Tim Burton paid tribute to Vincent Price in his short film Vincent.

-In 1982, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as Tron.
+In 1982, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as Tron at Walt Disney Productions.

-In 1985, Tim Burton directed episodes of the revival of Alfred Hitchcock Presents and Shelley Duvall's Faerie Tale Theatre.
+In 1985, Tim Burton directed episodes of the Alfred Hitchcock Presents revival and Shelley Duvall's Faerie Tale Theatre.

 In 1985, Tim Burton made his directorial film debut with the comedy Pee-wee's Big Adventure.

-In 1985, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as The Black Cauldron.
+In 1985, Tim Burton worked as an animator, storyboard artist, graphic designer, art director, and concept artist on films such as The Black Cauldron at Walt Disney Productions.

 In 1986, Tim Burton directed an episode of Shelley Duvall's television series Faerie Tale Theatre.